-Here's how I specify the interface to that function:
+Here's the outline of that function:

-# (collect_to_term term no yes) # # Collect all characters up to the next occurrence of term in the input stream. # Return (yes str) if the term was found, otherwise return no.
+# Collect a string up to the next occurrence of the terminator string. # Return (yes str) if the term was found, otherwise return no. \collect_string= (\term\no\yes ... )

 So here's an example of how it might be called:

-collect_to_term term ( say "DID NOT FIND IT!" ) (\str say ["str = "(as_str str)] \ch=look say ["ch = "(as_str ch)] )
+collect_string term ( say "missing terminator" ) (\str say ["str = "(as_str str)] )

-In our hedge fund accounting business I make extensive use of the "SSV" (space-separated value) format to specify event histories, such as trades, capital contributions, dividends, interest, etc. This is a series of lines, with each line consisting of a series of items separated by white space.
+In our investment accounting business I make extensive use of the "SSV" (space-separated value) format to specify event histories, such as trades, capital contributions, dividends, interest, etc. This is a series of lines, with each line consisting of a series of items separated by white space.
 An item can be a plain word such as "trade" (without the quotes), or a string enclosed in quotes such as "Alice Smith" (with the quotes), or a "tilde string" as used in Fexl itself, where you can choose an arbitrary delimiter such as "~END" and then enclose any block of text you like within a pair of those delimiters.
 Text within a quoted or tilde-quoted string may include line feeds, so you can have multi-line items.